TRACKING SYMPTOMS & SIGNS (Vitals)

-4) 2-3 hours after a daytime T3 dose - which is when it ought to be helping to raise metabolism.
+4) 2-3 hours after the first daytime T3 dose - which is when it ought to be helping to raise metabolism.
 The difference between 3 and 4 (these points) can be very helpful with assessing dosing.

 8) Once in the evening e.g. 7 or 8pm.